 The Drink Menu

 The drink menu at Ná Pizza isn’t as big as is found at some other pizzerias in town.
 The menu includes 12 different beers priced at 6,000 to 9,500 pesos.

 Also, on the menu is a house wine by the cup for 12,000 pesos and they have a small selection of 12 different wines by the bottle with prices ranging from 60,000 to 80,000 pesos.

 Finally, there are several non-alcoholic drinks on the menu including natural juices, lemonades, water, tea and coffee available for 4,000 to 9,000 pesos.

 Ná Pizza is located in Envigado in an area known as Calle de la Buena Mesa (Street of the Good Table), which has many restaurants.
 Envigado is a separate municipality in the Aburrá Valley, which is located directly south of El Poblado in Medellín.

 One way to get there is via the Medellín Metro.
 And the restaurant is located about a 15-minute walk from the Ayurá metro station on Line A.

-Also, many taxi or Uber drivers in Medellín will know where Calle de la Buena Mesa in Envigado is located.
+Also, many taxi drivers in Medellín will know where Calle de la Buena Mesa in Envigado is located.
 If not, give the driver the restaurant address below.
-And Calle de la Buena Mesa is a relatively short taxi ride from El Poblado, which will cost less than 10,000 pesos.
+And Calle de la Buena Mesa is a relatively short taxi ride from El Poblado, which will cost about 10,000 pesos.

 In addition, it’s normally pretty easy to catch a taxi around the Calle de la Buena Mesa area.